New energy efficiency regulations will make one-fifth of North East commercial properties un-lettable

-Up to one fifth of commercial property in the North East could become un-lettable in less than 14 months, unless landlords take action soon, warns Teesside independent commercial property consultants Dodds Brown.
+Up to one fifth of commercial property in the North East could become un-lettable in less than two years’ time, unless landlords take action soon, warns Teesside independent commercial property consultants Dodds Brown LLP.

 Richard Wilson, Senior Associate Partner and Head of Property Management at Dodds Brown, says that new energy efficiency regulations, to be introduced from 1 April 2018, mean that it will be unlawful to rent out business premises with an Energy Performance Certificate rating below E.